 “The secrets of our toothbrush?
 Simple design and special materials.”

-While we observe the line of coloured handles cooling down – the cooling process has to be extremely slow so that the brushes don’t shrink or deform in any way – we ask the question that has been in our head for a while.
+While we observe the line of coloured handles cooling down – the cooling process has to be extremely slow so that the plastic can crystallise cleanly and thus the body becomes true to size – we ask the question that has been in our head for a while.

 Marco smiles.
 “The secret of our toothbrush?
 I think there are two: simple design and special materials.
-The toothbrush has an ergonomic handle and the bristles are rounded, so they feel really soft.
+The toothbrush has an ergonomic handle and brush head and the bristle ends are cleanly rounded, so they feel really soft.
 Traditional brushes usually only have about 500 bristles, whereas our ultrasoft CURAPROX CS5460 toothbrush has 5,460, what makes it so gentle on the gums.

 “The bristles are made from a special material we own a patent for – Curen.
 Most of the toothbrush filaments of other brands are produced from polyamide, which changes the softness because it absorbs water.
 Our filaments have the same softness all the time – in and out of water.”